snowmac/snowmac.github.io/_posts/2020-11-05-Contracting-and-taxes-explained.md

 2. You will pay state income tax. ($7820)
 3. Since you're in the single bracket, so the tax rate is 32% for your income, remember it's a progressive tax; thus your effective tax rate is 18.8% ($31,905)

 After all taxes, you will NET: $117,270.
 Not bad.
-But is this the best option? $117k will do a LOT for you, but what aobut the 1099 option?
+But is this the best option? $117k will do a LOT for you, this is $58.50 an hour after taxes, but what about the 1099 option?

 ## 1099 breakdown
 At the end of the year you will gross $200,000.
 [See the IRS for 12.4% and 2.9% info. ](https://www.irs.gov/businesses/small-businesses-self-employed/self-employment-tax-social-security-and-medicare-taxes)